SachinM44/pdf-xml-converter/README.md

 - Currently supports PDFs up to 5MB in size
 - Complex tables with merged cells may not preserve exact structure
 - Some highly specialized PDF features may not be fully supported
+- Using a self-signed certificate (would use a proper CA certificate in production)

 ### Future Improvements
 - Add batch processing for multiple files